 The Eagles achieved stratospheric success in the 1970s, effectively bridging the country rock and soft rock styles that were popular in the early 1970s.
-Songwriting team Don Henley and Glenn Frey pumped out a ton of popular singles, and their Their Greatest Hits (1971–1975) is one of the highest selling albums of all time.
-As the decade wore on, they lost most of the country from their sound, and became a straightforward rock band.
-They broke up in 1980, but reformed in 1994 for a live album (with a handful of new studio tracks) and released one further studio album, Long Road Out Of Eden, in 2007.
+Songwriting team Don Henley and Glenn Frey pumped out a ton of popular singles, and their Their Greatest Hits (1971–1975) is one of the highest-selling albums of all time.
+As the decade wore on, they lost most of the country from their sound and became a straightforward rock band.
+The Eagles broke up in 1980, but reformed in 1994 for a live album (with a handful of new studio tracks) and released one further studio album, Long Road Out Of Eden, in 2007.
 Frey passed away in 2016, but the group have continued to tour with his son Deacon and country artist Vince Gill taking his parts.

 There’s a lot to like about the Eagles – their vocal harmonies are often excellent, and I like a lot of the supporting musicians that passed through the group.
-Don Felder and Joe Walsh are excellent lead guitarists, Bernie Leadon’s a capable country player who earlier served in The Flying Burrito Brothers, while bassists Randy Meisner and Timothy B Schmitt are excellent musicians and harmony vocalists.
-But Henley’s drumming is a weak point in an otherwise strong ensemble of musicians, and it’s telling he used outside drummers on his solo records, while concentrating on lead vocals and lyrics.
+Don Felder and Joe Walsh are excellent lead guitarists, Bernie Leadon’s a capable country player who earlier served in Dillard & Clark and The Flying Burrito Brothers, while bassists Randy Meisner and Timothy B Schmitt are excellent musicians and harmony vocalists.
+But Henley’s drumming is a weak point in an otherwise strong ensemble of musicians, and it’s telling he used outside drummers on his solo records while concentrating on lead vocals and lyrics.
 Glenn Frey was a good tune-smith, but his frat-boy persona wasn’t endearing.

 The Eagles also have an identity crisis – they feel like a commercialised version of more sincere country-rock acts on their early albums, but they sound sterile by 1979’s The Long Run, out of energy and with all of the country twang removed from their sound.
 But I do enjoy their middle albums like On The Border and One of These Nights, as they gradually transition from country to rock.